Glenn Ivey: Career

 After graduating from Harvard Law School in 1986, Ivey worked for the Baltimore law firm of Gordon-Feinblatt.
-From 1987 to 1988, he worked on Capitol Hill as an aide to U.S. Representative John Conyers, after which he returned to law, working for Preston, Gates, Ellis & Rouvelas.
+From 1987 to 1988, he worked on Capitol Hill as an aide to U.S. representative John Conyers, after which he returned to law, working for Preston, Gates, Ellis & Rouvelas.

 In 1989, the United States Department of Justice hired Ivey as an assistant U.S. attorney in Washington, D.C.
 He worked for U.S. Attorney for the District of Columbia Eric Holder.
-Afterward, Ivey returned to Capitol Hill to serve as majority counsel to U.S. Senate Banking Committee Chairman Donald Riegle.
-From 1995 to 1997, he served as the counsel for Senator Paul Sarbanes during the Senate Whitewater investigations.
-Eventually, Ivey served as chief counsel to Senate Democratic Leader Tom Daschle until 1998.
+Afterward, Ivey returned to Capitol Hill to serve as majority counsel to U.S. Senate Banking Committee chairman Donald Riegle.
+From 1995 to 1997, he served as the counsel for senator Paul Sarbanes during the Senate Whitewater investigations and coordinated the Senate investigation into the suicide of Vince Foster.
+Eventually, Ivey served as chief counsel to Senate Democratic leader Tom Daschle until 1998.

 In March 1998, Governor Parris Glendening named Ivey to serve as chairman of the Maryland Public Service Commission.
 As chairman, Ivey oversaw the deregulation of Maryland's electric power industry and helped the PSC determine how to monitor telephone services and foster competition in the telecommunications industry.
-On October 18, 2000, Ivey announced that he would resign from the PSC by the end of the month to become a partner at the K&L Gates law firm, and said he was contemplating a 2002 run for Prince George's County State's Attorney.
+On October 18, 2000, Ivey announced that he would resign from the PSC by the end of the month to become a partner at the K&L Gates law firm, and said he was contemplating a 2002 run for Prince George's county state's attorney.